 Sign, Directional.
 Signs indicating “Entrance,” “Exit,” “Parking,” or the like, erected on a premises for the direction of persons or vehicles.

-Sign, Election.
-A sign speciﬁcally supporting or opposing the election of a candidate for ofﬁce in an election to be held in the City within a year, or supporting or opposing a ballot question which shall appear on a ballot in the City within a year.

 Sign, Free-Standing.
 A sign erected on or afﬁxed to the land by post, pole, pylon or any framing or supporting device or stand which is not afﬁxed to a building, and may inlcude kiosks or public information bulletin boards.

 Sign, Frontage.
 The length in feet of the building wall parallel or substantially parallel to a street that is occupied by an individual business establishment.

+Sign, Noncommercial.
+A sign which contains only noncommercial messages.

 Sign, Marquee.
 A sign on or attached to a permanent overhanging shelter which projects from the face of a building, is entirely supported by said building, and may have a changeable letter panel.

 Sign, Non-Accessory.
-A billboard, sign or other advertising device which does not come within the foregoing deﬁnitions of an accessory sign or of a non- accessory directory sign.
+A billboard, sign or other commercial advertising device which does not come within the foregoing deﬁnitions of an accessory sign or of a non- accessory directory sign, or of a noncommercial sign.

 Sign, Non-Accessory Directory.
 A sign that, with respect to the premises on which it is erected and/